 - damaged nerves or blood vessels

 - an infection at the site of the incision

 - a punctured heart, which is also rare

 Most complications are temporary.
 Life-altering complications are rare.

-You can expect to stay in the hospital overnight.
-The day after the procedure, your doctor will make sure the pacemaker is programmed properly for your heart’s needs.
+You may go home that evening, or you could stay in the hospital overnight.
+Before you go home, your doctor will make sure the pacemaker is programmed properly for your heart’s needs.
 Your doctor can reprogram the device as needed at follow-up appointments.

-Over the next month, you should avoid rigorous exercise.
+Over the next month, you should avoid rigorous exercise and heavy lifting.
 You may also need to take over-the-counter medications for any discomfort.
 Ask your doctors what pain relievers are safest for you.

 Every few months, you’ll hook your pacemaker up to a phone line using special equipment provided by your doctor.
 It allows your doctor to receive information from your pacemaker without the need for an office visit.